 How can I keep a clean driving record?

-Stating the obvious method first: to keep a clean driving record, know and obey traffic laws wherever you drive.
+Stating the obvious method first: to keep a good driving record, know and obey traffic laws wherever you drive.
 The easiest way to maintain a clean driving record is to not rack up any violations in the first place and to practice safe driving.

 If you're unhappy with your current car insurance rates, it may be time to shop around for a better company.
 You can see which companies other drivers have rated the highest on our best car insurance rankings, or try using our car insurance calculator.